Day 15: Serving in the Chaos of Pain

-Amanda Montez Cobian is the director of diversity, equity, and inclusion at Jesuit High School in Portland, OR.
-She recently finished her graduate degree at the University of San Francisco in international and multicultural education.
+Amanda Montez Cobian is the Director of Diversity, Equity, and Inclusion at Jesuit High School in Portland, OR.
+She is currently working on her doctorate at the University of San Francisco in Catholic Educational leadership.
 Her research centers alumni of Nativity schools and how they transition to predominantly white high schools.
 As a bi-racial educator, she aims to create the classroom environment she wished she could have had as a student and works to create systems of racial equity at work, in research, and as a co-author of Jesuit West's Community Organizing for Racial Equity (CORE).

 How are you being led to turn your pain and despair into hope?
 Where are you being called to serve in the midst of pain in your own community?